Published on

 }

-So we can create a service that contains these methods and when we want to use it we can import this service.
-Creating a service for a specific domain is important because it doesn't allow us to make duplicate code in our project, so as the code base goes bigger it is easier to maintain.
+We can create a service that contains these methods, and when we want to use it, we can import this service.
+Creating a service for a specific domain is important because it prevents code duplication in our project, making it easier to maintain as the codebase grows.

 ...